xdev-software/testcontainers-advanced-imagebuilder/README.md

   * uses ``.gitignore`` if available
   * Allows adding custom ignores
     * This way the build-context can be fine tuned in a way that the build cache works very efficiently (e.g. only re-built when actual code that matters changes)
+* Do not pull images that are declared inside the Dockerfile
 * Makes logger non generic and therefore controllable
 * Did some general code cleanup